middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/2-administrative-roles.md

 ---
 As a graduate school of Middlebury, the administration of the Institute operates within the larger Middlebury administrative structure.
 The academic administration of the Institute resides within the purview of the provost, who is the chief academic officer of Middlebury.
 The provost is charged with providing strategic and operational leadership and with ensuring the quality and integrity of all its academic programs and initiatives, including those of the Middlebury Institute of International Studies.
 In that capacity, the provost is involved in decision-making broadly across academic, financial, and operational spheres for the Institute.

 This section describes the major administrative roles at the Institute and outlines the relationship and responsibilities of the Faculty with respect to each.
-Faculty members should be consulted in the selection of the vice president for academic affairs and dean of the Institute.

 #### **C.2.a.
 Vice President for Academic Affairs and Dean of the Institute (VPAA)**

 The VPAA is responsible for the overall management of the business and academic affairs of the Institute, including support in instruction, research, and development.
-In the exercise of the duties of the office, the VPAA meets with Faculty Senate when requested, and meets regularly with the Senate president and vice president, as well as consulting with other faculty representatives through the Institute Leadership Group, appropriate faculty committees, and the relevant deans. [\[1\]](#institute-council)
+In the exercise of the duties of the office, the VPAA meets with Faculty Senate or Faculty Senate leadership when requested, as well as consulting with faculty representatives through the Institute Leadership Group, Council of Program Chairs, appropriate faculty committees, and the relevant deans. [\[1\]](#institute-council)

+The VPAA shall organize all-faculty meetings or campus town halls as appropriate to engage the full faculty in dialogue.
+Additionally, the Faculty Senate may invite the VPAA to make a presentation and/or address questions at Faculty Assemblies.

 The VPAA is appointed by the president of Middlebury, and reports to the Middlebury provost.
-The VPAA is the Senior Administrative Officer serving as liaison to the Institute Board of Overseers.
+The VPAA is the Senior Administrative Officer serving as liaison to the Institute Board of Advisors.

 Due process should be followed in the selection of the VPAA.
-When a new Vice President of Academic Affairs/Dean of the Institute is select, Institute Faculty have the right to be meaningfully consulted in the selection.
+When a new Vice President of Academic Affairs/Dean of the Institute is selected, Institute Faculty have the right to be meaningfully consulted in the selection.
 Feedback regarding the priorities for hiring and on the actual candidates should be gathered from the Faculty Assembly through a process designed and administered by the Faculty Senate, in conjunction with the current MIIS Council.

-As part of the process by which the VPAA is evaluated, the faculty should be consulted for input in the annual review of the VPAA.
+As part of the process by which the VPAA is evaluated, the faculty should be consulted annually.

 The VPAA directs the activities of other members of the staff, sees that the decisions and directives of the Institute Board of Advisors and the Middlebury Board of Trustees are implemented, and performs such other functions as the president and provost of Middlebury and the Institute Board of Advisors may require.